alrltgit/locker-finder/README.md

 ## What I would do with more time

-If I had one more week, I would:

-**Add more filtering options** — for example, letting users show only active lockers or lockers of a specific type.
-This would make searching more convenient.
+If I had one more week, I would add more filtering options — for example, letting users show only active lockers or lockers of a specific type.

-**Improve map performance** — especially when zooming out and rendering a large number of markers.
-I would work on making the map smoother and faster.

-**Deploy the application** — prepare and deploy the app to a production environment.

-The first thing I would focus on would be performance improvements, because the map is the main part of the application and smooth interaction is important for the overall user experience.
+This would make searching more convenient.<br>
+I would also add tests for the app.

 ## AI usage